joelouthan/theologic.us/content/posts/here-is-love/2018-07-16-here-is-love-romans-832-god-has-given-us-everything.md

 But I hope that we can each pray the prayer of the wealthiest man of all time:

-Remove far from me falsehood and lying; give me neither poverty nor riches; feed me with the food that is needful for me, lest I be full and deny you and say, “Who is the Lord?” or lest I be poor and steal and profane the name of my God.
+>Proverbs 30:8-9 Remove far from me falsehood and lying; give me neither poverty nor riches; feed me with the food that is needful for me, lest I be full and deny you and say, “Who is the Lord?” or lest I be poor and steal and profane the name of my God.

 and pray this for always:

-In Christ, you have given me so much that heaven and earth can give me no more.
+>>In Christ, you have given me so much that heaven and earth can give me no more.[^2]

+[^2]: Valley of Vision

 I hope and pray that we would be content with having everything because we have Christ.
 And because we have Him, we shall not want.